-Under her direction, the Panthers have appeared in post-season play in six of the last seven seasons, including back-to-back NCAA Tournament berths in 2010 and 2011.
+Under her direction, the Panthers have appeared in post-season play in seven of the last eight seasons, including back-to-back NCAA Tournament berths in 2010 and 2011.
 She led the Panthers to the program’s first in a Women's National Invitational Tournament game during the 2012-13 season.
 From the start of the 2009-10 season to the start of the 2012-13 season, Warren led the Panthers to 63 wins, marking the most wins in school history over a three-season span.